 Another option is to host your own event if you don’t make any headway with speaking for free at existing events.
 This is a more time-consuming option, but it can be well worth it if you pull it off successfully.
 If you decide to host your own event, don’t worry – there are plenty of low-cost venues out there, such as community centers or libraries.

-Write Email Pitches to Meeting and Event Planners
+Market Your Speaking Business by Writing Email Pitches to Meeting and Event Planners

 If you can put together a well-crafted, persuasive pitch that demonstrates the value you can provide, there’s a good chance you’ll land at least a few speaking gigs.